SrivastavaPuneet/ICCWorldCup2019/readme.txt

 The hyperlink encoding for scorecard, match-report and match-summary have been done using a user-defined function: hyperlinkEncoding() function

-Output file is GROUP27_matchResults.tsv
+Output file is matchResults.tsv

-GROUP27_matchDetails.py :
+matchDetails.py :

 Here we are scraping the scorecard link and preparing a summary of player facts/statistics for all matches listed, as well as other match details.